delexw/net-lightBoilerplate/README.md

   - WebAPI provides API help pages. "http://{Domain}/Help"
 ## Deploy
 ### WebApi (automatic way)
-1. Locate to {Path}\AgeRanger\Tools\Deploy\Service\ and run "nuget restore {Path}AgeRanger\AgeRanger.sln" to restore packages
+1. Locate to Tools\Deploy\Service\ and run "nuget restore Light.sln" to restore packages
 2. Install [MSDeploy](https://www.iis.net/downloads/microsoft/web-deploy)
-3. Create a new website "AgeRanger" and a empty physical folder mapping to "AgeRanger" website in IIS
+3. Create a new website "Light" and a empty physical folder mapping to "Light" website in IIS
 4. Open cmd under Administrator and locate to "C:\Program Files (x86)\MSBuild\14.0\Bin"
-5. Run "MSBuild {Path}\AgeRanger\Tools\Deploy\Service\Project.csproj"
+5. Run "MSBuild Tools\Deploy\Service\Project.csproj"
-6. If successful, a new folder "AgeRanger" would be created in C:\ including a folder for backup of the existing website and a folder for the undeployed package of AgeRanger
+6. If successful, a new folder "Light" would be created in C:\ including a folder for backup of the existing website and a folder for the undeployed package of Light
-7. Check the "AgeRanger" website.
+7. Check the "Light" website.
 All of files would be there
 ### WebApp
 1. Install Nodejs
 2. Intall npm, bower and grunt
-3. Locate to "{Path}\AgeRange\Presentation\App"
+3. Locate to "\Presentation\App"
 4. Run "grunt build"
 5. Check the folder dist
 6. Don't forget to find file "config.js" in folder scripts and change the api base url